Getting Started with Ansible

 Step Two: Create an Inventory

 Now that we have Ansible installed, let’s create our inventory that Ansible will use to connect to our hosts.
-To keep it simple, let’s just start with a small INI file and a few test devices with OS they’re running.
+To keep it simple, let’s just start with a small INI file, and a few test devices with the OS they’re running and the user/pass we’ll need to login.

 Name this file